Fateemahsani/alx-system_engineering-devops/0x00-shell_basics/README.md

-scrip working directory that change users home
+current directory in long format